ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

    </script>

-.. note:: DVR Live Streaming only works in combination with Adobe's Live Media Encoder and an RTMP server that has DVR enabled.

 Dynamic Streaming
 -----------------

-Like with :ref:`httpstreaming`, RTMP Streaming includes the ability to dynamically optimize the video quality for each individual viewer.
+Like :ref:`httpstreaming`, RTMP Streaming includes the ability to dynamically optimize the video quality for each individual viewer.
 Adobe calls this mechanism *dynamic streaming*.
 This functionality is supported for FMS 3.5+ and Wowza 2.0+.

 To use dynamic streaming, you need multiple copies of your MP4 or FLV video, each with a different quality (dimensions and bitrate).
-These multiple videos are loaded into the player using an mRSS playlist (see example below).
-The player recognizes the various *levels* of your video and automatically selects the highest quality one that:
+These multiple videos are loaded into the player using an mRSS playlist (see example right below) or SMIL file (see :ref:`loadbalancing`) The player recognizes the various *levels* of your video and automatically selects the highest quality one that:

 * Fits the *bandwidth* of the server » client connection.
 * Fits the *width* of the player's display (or, to be precise, is not more than 20% larger).
+* Results in less than 25% *frames dropped* at any point in time (e.g. 7fps for a video that is 25fps).

 As a viewer continues to watch the video, the player re-examines its decision (and might switch) in response to certain events:

 * On a **bandwidth** increase or decrease - the bandwidth is re-calculated at an interval of 2 seconds.
 * On a **resize** of the player.
 For example, when a viewer goes fullscreen and has sufficient bandwidth, the player might serve an HD version of the video.
+* On a **framedrop** of more than about 7 or 8 fps.

+Framedrop is continously monitored.
+Spikes are ruled out by taking 5-second averages.
+Once a quality level results in too large a framedrop, it will be *blacklisted* (made unavailable) for 30 seconds.
+After 30 seconds, it will be made available again, since the framedrop might be a result of a very decoding-heavy section in the video or external forces (e.g. the user opening Microsoft Office ;).

 Unlike with :ref:`httpstreaming`, a dynamic streaming switch is unobtrusive.
 There'll be no re-buffering or audible/visible hickup.
 It does take a few seconds for a switch to occur in response to a bandwidth change / player resize, since the server has to wait for a *keyframe* to do a smooth switch and the player always has a few seconds of the old stream in its buffer.
 To keep stream switches fast, make sure your videos are encoded with a small (2 to 4 seconds) keyframe interval.

 .. note::

    So far, we have not been able to combine dynamic streaming with live streaming.
-This functionality is highlighted in  documentation from Adobe and Wowza, but in our tests we found that the bandwidth the player receives never exceeds the bandwidth of the level that currently plays.
+This functionality is highlighted in  documentation from FMS, but in our tests we found that the bandwidth the player receives never exceeds the bandwidth of the level that currently plays.
 In other words: the player will never switch to a higher quality stream than the one it starts with.
-This seems to be a bug in the Flash plugin, since both FMS and Wowza have this issue.

 Example